Glass Fiber Reinforced Polymer (GFRP) | Definition,Advantage

 Types of Resins:

-1. Thermosetting Resins: Common thermosetting resins used in GFRP include epoxy, polyester, and vinyl ester.
-These resins undergo a chemical curing process that results in a rigid and durable composite.
+1. Thermosetting Resins: Common thermosetting resins for GFRP include epoxy, polyester, and vinyl ester, all of which undergo a chemical curing process yielding a durable and rigid composite.

-2. Thermoplastic Resins: Thermoplastic resins like polypropylene and polyethylene provide flexibility and are used in specific applications.
+2. Thermoplastic Resins: Thermoplastic resins such as polypropylene and polyethylene provide flexibility and find utility in specialized applications.

 Curing Process:

-3. Heat Curing: Thermosetting resins are cured by applying heat.
-The curing process involves raising the temperature to trigger a chemical reaction that hardens the resin.
-The curing temperature and time depend on the specific resin used.
+3. Heat Curing: Thermosetting resins are cured through heat application, activating a chemical reaction essential for hardening the resin.
+Curing temperature and duration vary based on the resin employed.

-4. Chemical Curing: Chemical curing involves the use of catalysts or initiators to initiate the curing process.
-This method is often used with polyester and vinyl ester resins.
+4. Chemical Curing: This method utilizes catalysts or initiators for curing, often associated with polyester and vinyl ester resins.

 C. Layering and Laminate Structure